 Photo by Hayley Banks.

 Liz Cooper has a passion for learning and it is vital to her that visitors to her exhibitions are entertained, challenged, educated and invited to think.
 Liz has a background in contemporary art and textiles.
-She chooses to work with artists whose concepts and ideas matter to her and it is important to her that what she presents is not only of importance to everyone involved, but also has the potential to reach a wide audience.
+She chooses to work with artists whose concepts and ideas matter to hers, and strives to develop and present projects that are s not only of importance to everyone involved, but also has the potential to reach a wide audience.
 Liz is excited by curating contemporary craft, and deeply interested in the inevitability of change and how artists respond.
 The core of what Liz does is to present intriguing and thought-provoking ideas that are explored through the work of artists who also engage with process and materials.
 (With sincere thanks to Bridget Macklin for drafting this statement.)

 Current Exhibition Projects

-Liz is the curator of “What Do I Need to Do to Make It OK?”, launched at Pump House Gallery, London in August 2015, supported by Arts Council England and which is touring until early 2018.
+Liz is the curator of “What Do I Need to Do to Make It OK?”, launched at Pump House Gallery, London in August 2015, supported by Arts Council England and which is touring until November 2017.

-Other exhibition projects in development include a partnership with The 62 Group; support for The British Tapestry Group’s programme; and project managing an exhibition entitled “Artists Meet Their Makers” for West Dean Tapestry Studio to be shown from 4 April 2017 at the Crafts Study Centre, Farnham.
+Other exhibition projects in development include a partnership with The 62 Group and a new project with artist Jane Hoodless.
+In 2017 Liz also project managed an exhibition entitled “Artists Meet Their Makers” for West Dean Tapestry Studio at the Crafts Study Centre, Farnham; and Marks & Tools, a major showcase of designer-makers from the Design-Nation portfolio, at the Oxo Tower Gallery on the Southbank as part of London Craft Week.

 Some Previous Exhibitions